nothingnothings/caseBairruDevBack/README.md

 ## Introduction

 This guide provides instructions for setting up and running the backend of the BairruDev entry test case.
 The typescript app was created with Node.js and the Fastify framework.
-This backend is meant to be used with the frontend seen in the 'caseBairruDevFront' repository.
+This backend is meant to be used with the frontend seen in the [caseBairruDevFront](https://github.com/nothingnothings/caseBairruDevFront) repository.

 ## Technologies